Laos–Thailand border: History

-From the 1860s France began establishing a presence in the region, initially in modern Cambodia and Vietnam, and the colony of French Indochina was created in 1887.
-The Lao kingdoms were at this point tributary states of the Kingdom of Siam (the old name for Thailand), however all areas east of the Mekong were annexed to French Indochina in 1893 following the Franco-Siamese War.
-In 1902 Siam was forced to cede areas west of the Mekong to France, encompassing the modern province of Sainyabuli and the western half of Champasak Province.
+From the 1860s, France began establishing a presence in the region, initially in modern Cambodia and Vietnam, and the colony of French Indochina was created in 1887.
+The Lao kingdoms were at this point tributary states of the Kingdom of Siam (the old name for Thailand), however all areas east of the Mekong were annexed to French Indochina in 1893 following the Franco-Siamese crisis.
+In 1902, Siam was forced to cede areas west of the Mekong to France, encompassing the modern province of Sainyabuli and the western half of Champasak Province.
 More land was ceded in another treaty in 1904, and again in 1907.
 A minor treaty in 1926 cleared up the outstanding issue of sovereignty over islets in the Mekong.
-Following Japan’s invasion of French Indochina in 1940 the ceded areas west of the Mekong and south-western Laos were returned to Thailand, however this arrangement was annulled following Japan's defeat and the pre-war border reinstated.
+Following Japan’s invasion of French Indochina in 1940, the ceded areas west of the Mekong and south-western Laos were returned to Thailand after it was occupied by Vichy France, however this arrangement was annulled following Japan's defeat and the pre-war border reinstated.

-Laos obtained a partial independence from France in 1949, gaining complete independence in 1953, with the boundary then becoming one between two sovereign states.
-Thailand occasionally made claims on the territories ceded to Laos during the colonial era, with tensions rising following the victory of the Communist Pathet Lao in the Laotian Civil War in 1975.
+Laos obtained a partial independence from France in 1949, gaining complete independence on 22 October 1953, followed by Cambodia on 9 November, with the boundary then becoming one between two sovereign states.
+Thailand occasionally made claims on the territories ceded to Laos during the French colonial era, with tensions rising following the victory of Angkar's Khmer Rouge of the Cambodian Civil War which led the Fall of Phnom Penh and the Communist Pathet Lao in the Laotian Civil War in 1975, supported by Chairman Mao and the People's Liberation Army as part of Maoist government backing against not just the French, but the American imperialism.
 Friendship treaties were signed in 1976 and 1979 in attempt to calm tensions, with both sides recognising the territorial integrity of the other.
 However fighting broke out in 1984 over disputed villages adjacent to the frontier in Sainyabuli Province/Uttaradit Province, and again in 1987–88 over a nearby area.
 A joint committee was established in 1991 which aimed to resolved the dispute peacefully, however discussions dragged on throughout the decade.
+The First Thai–Lao Friendship Bridge was opened on 4 April 1994.
 A joint boundary commission was established in 1997, however its work was suspended in 1998 following the Asian financial crisis.
 As of 2018 border demarcation is still ongoing.